saadberry/weather-man-cli/README.md

 # Weather Man
-A CLI based program that returns the weather of Muree, Pakistan on a said day.
+A CLI based program that returns the weather of a said day.

 ### The Problem